 Doing the train, bus combination we got a good night’s sleep on the train before heading off on the 3-day trek.
 It means no unnecessary waiting around and also allows you the experience of Vietnams surprisingly good train service and very efficient bus service.

 Best Time to Visit Sapa

 There is no best time to travel to Sapa, just better months depending on what you want to see or do.
-Visiting Sapa for most is about the trekking, but for some, it will be to see the rice terraces.
+Visiting Sapa for most is about trekking, but it will be to see the rice terraces for some.
 Bearing this in mind, this is what you can expect in Sapa throughout the year.

 Many would say the best time to visit Sapa is – March to May and September to November.
-During these times, the weather is relatively stable with sunny days and cool nights which is perfect for trekking.
+The weather is relatively stable during these times, with sunny days and cool nights, which is perfect for trekking.